 Several local museums have exhibitions on view featuring work by women artists and profiling key moments throughout women’s history in Philadelphia and the United States.

-The Betsy Ross House — the former home of Betsy Ross, a flag maker who stitched flags for the federal government for over 50 years who is believed to have sewn the first American flag — is dedicated to telling Betsy’s story along with the stories of other women throughout history.
-During their visit, guests will learn about Betsy’s life as a businesswoman and working mother in early America.
-As they journey into the more than 250-year-old house, they’ll discover where Betsy and other artisans and shopkeepers lived before the building opened as a museum in 1898.
-Guests will be told the story behind the first Stars and Stripes, which Congress adopted as the country’s official national flag on June 14, 1777, a date now nationally recognized as Flag Day.
+The Betsy Ross House — who is believed to have sewn the first American flag — is dedicated to telling Betsy’s story along with the stories of other women throughout history.
+Guests will learn about Betsy’s life as a businesswoman and working mother in early America.
+The more than 250-year-old house is where Betsy lived before the building opened as a museum in 1898.
+The museum tells the story behind the first Stars and Stripes, which Congress adopted as the country’s official national flag on June 14, 1777.
+This date is now nationally recognized as Flag Day.

-The National Constitution Center’s exhibit, “The 19th Amendment: How Women Won the Vote,” recounts the women’s suffrage movement and the ratification of the 19th Amendment with nearly 100 artifacts throughout the 3,000 square foot gallery.
+The National Constitution Center features the exhibit, “The 19th Amendment: How Women Won the Vote.”
+This exhibitions recounts the women’s suffrage movement and the ratification of the 19th Amendment.
+It features nearly 100 artifacts throughout the 3,000 square foot gallery.

 Stay in a Philadelphia hotel honoring women leaders

-Named one of The Best New Hotels in the World in 2022 by Travel + Leisure, the Guild House Hotel now occupies what was once the former home of the New Century Guild, one of the nation’s oldest and most prominent women’s empowerment organizations.
-The boutique hotel features 12 stylish suites in a restored Victorian-era rowhouse, not far from the restaurants and storefronts of Washington Square West.
+Travel + Leisure named The Guild House as one of The Best New Hotels in the World in 2022.
+The hotel occupies the former home of the New Century Guild, one of the nation’s oldest and most prominent women’s empowerment organizations.
+They feature 12 stylish suites not far from the restaurants and storefronts of Washington Square West.
 Each suite is inspired by the leaders of the New Century Guild and designed by Philadelphia-based, woman-owned interior design studio ROHE Creative.
-The Guild House also prominently features products from local women-owned businesses throughout the property, such as coffee from Sip & Sonder and bath products from Fork & Melon.
+The Guild House also prominently features products from local women-owned businesses.
+This includes coffee from Sip & Sonder and bath products from Fork & Melon.

 Support Philadelphia’s women-owned restaurants and businesses